 Best Price, Best Quality - Speed isn't everything

-This situation is typical for mature production items procured at lead time.
+This situation is typical for stable production items (little schedule variation) procured at lead time.
 In most OEM environments, a typical product will eventually enter this phase of procurement.

 Best Price, Best Speed - Quality isn't everything

 In this situation quality is a nuanced term.
 No one wants product that doesn't work.
 But quality also refers to the depth of process control and workmanship standards.
 Does a $2 consumer item need the quality process control associated with space qualified material?
-In situations with low value product and high variability in demand, it is advisable to reduce the level of process control and workmanship in order to maximize speed without adding the cost.
+In situations with low value product and high variability in demand, it is advisable to reduce the level of process control and workmanship requirements in order to maximize speed without adding the cost.
+This is why the IPC610 workmanship standard has 3 classes.

 Best Quality, Best Speed - Price isn't everything